 410 CE.
 Rome is sacked for the first time in 800 years.

 431 CE.
-Council of Ephesus reaffirms the Nicene Creed, declared the Virgin Mary to be the “God-bearer,” the “Mother of God.”
+Council of Ephesus reaffirms the Nicene Creed, and declares the Virgin Mary to be the “God-bearer,” the “Mother of God.”
 It also condemns Premillennialism as heresy.
-Premillenialism is the belief that God’s kingdom won’t come until after Jesus returns to destroy evil in a seven-year period of tribulation.
+Premillennialism is the belief that God’s kingdom won’t come until after Jesus returns to destroy evil in a seven-year period of tribulation.

 451 CE.
 The Council of Chalcedon settles some issues about the nature of Christ (both fully human and fully divine) and defines the concept of the Trinity (one God in three Persons).